“All the world is made of faith, and trust, and pixie dust”

 So here we are with a V in the middle of our name.
-There’s the obvious reasons, finding domain names for a new business, not going head to head for visibility on the search engines with something so generic.
+There are the obvious reasons, finding domain names for a new business, not going head to head for visibility on the search engines with something so generic.

 It’ll never be uniquely our own.
 There is however something rich to explore and reignite in a symbol that brings people together, aligning with the victory we need to achieve over many a social problem and an enduring message for peace.

-With TRVST we’re looking to align human motivations across head, heart and wallet.
-A peace coin that shares our name resonates, we’re going to recognise impactful actions in time with our very own contemporary interpretation.
+With TRVST we’re looking to align human motivations across head, heart, and wallet.
+A peace coin that shares our name resonates, we’re going to recognize impactful actions in time with our very own contemporary interpretation.

 And for us, it’s about people.
 It’s always about people, that’s why we build tech, create opportunities, where the ultimate value is derived.
 In people we TRVST.